renayo/cosmic_semiotics/README.md

-# minorplanets2023
-Materials for publication
+# Minor planet orbits and the use of minor planet nomenclature in news articles: Computational materials for publication

-raw data and Mathematica files
+raw data and all code